 The Township offers a FREE rabies clinic each year on the first Saturday in May.

 If you are requesting a license for the first time, please contact our office at (856) 429 – 7757 for appropriate information and instructions.

 Voorhees is excited to announce that we have modified our ordinance around backyard hens!
 The refreshed program was created in conjunction with the Camden County Chickens Organization and allows for 40 licenses, NO roosters allowed and this is no longer tied to lot size!
 To qualify, you must meet the requirements detailed in the ordinance and take a Chicken Care Class which outlines the proper handling of backyard hens.

 To learn more about the ordinance visit: https://voorheesnj.com/wp-content/uploads/2020/07/Chicken-ordinance.docx

 If you’re interested in being part of the program, submit your license application today at the Town Center!

 Responsibilities of the NJ Department of Health and Municipal Governments to distribute animal cruelty materials to each person licensing a dog.

-Voorhees businesses are required to obtain an annual business license.
+All businesses in Voorhees Township are required to apply for and receive a Certificate of Occupancy (CO) or a Certificate of Continued Occupancy (CCO) from the Zoning Department.
+Business owners much comply with all of the requirements set forth in the Township Code Book with regards to the zoning requirements prior to receiving a business (mercantile) license.
 The license fee is $60.00 per year, except when designated otherwise by law.
+This license will not be issued until all zoning requirements have been met.
 Non-profit organizations are required to submit the business license application also, but no fee is required.
 To download a copy of the business license application, click the following link.